 - On the Backup database screen, fill out the Filename field with your incident number. pgAdmin should add the needed file extension ".backup" to your file name.
 However, if this is not added automatically, be sure to add it.

 Saving backup file to your file system

 - Then click the browse [...] button to select where to save the file.
 You'll want to save the file somewhere you can easily access it, such as your desktop.

 - Make sure that the file name ends in ".backup" and that the Format field is the same.

 - At this time, the screen may switch to the Messages tab.

 - A short message may appear along with a file on your desktop (or wherever you saved the .backup file).
 However, you'll need to wait a few moments for the database to complete the backup.

 - The end of the message should state "Process returned exit code 0."
 If you receive a different message indicating multiple errors, then there may be a problem with your backup.
 Contact your xTuple support representative for help.

-- Click on the green ADD BACKUP FILES button.
+- Click on the Upload file button.

 - Once selected, you'll see the progress bar on the web page, indicating the status of to show your upload.
 Depending on the size of your database, this may take some time.
-[NOTE: Special arrangements will be made if your database exceeds the maximum file size.]

 - You'll know that your backup has been uploaded once the progress bar is full and there is a link to your backup file.